istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 * Setup Istio on Kubernetes by following the instructions in the [Installation guide](/docs/setup/kubernetes/quick-start/).

-* The machine must have IP connectivity to the endpoints (pod IPs) in the mesh.
+* The machine must have IP connectivity to the endpoints in the mesh.
 This typically requires a VPC or a VPN, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by Kubernetes.

-* The VM must have access to a DNS server that resolves names to Cluster IP addresses.
-Options include exposing the Kubernetes DNS server trough an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VMs.
+* The VM must have access to a DNS server that resolves names to cluster IP addresses.
+Options include exposing the Kubernetes DNS server through an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VM.

 ## Installation steps